 0-6 Months |

-Newborn Days: Cozy & Secure |
+Newborn Days: Cozy and Secure |

 Safe crib, Floor Bed or bassinet with firm mattress - Changing spot on a dresser (for storage) - Comfy rocker/glider for feeds - Discreet diaper pail |